owldance/hootNAS/hoot-os/iso-assets/README.md

 created by GRUB2:

-1. Master Boot Record (MBR), The MBR is 512 bytes large and is located in the first sector of the disk.
+1. Master Boot Record (MBR), The MBR is 512 bytes large and is located in the first sector of the ISO.
 2. The EFI System Partition (ESP), which contains all the GRUB2 files for booting from UEFI firmware.
 3. Directories containing the files for booting the hootOS: